Anon-IB, Girls Of MU: Naked Photo- And Video-Sharing Websites Shut-Down Petition

 — Celebrity News (@UpdatedCeleb) March 10, 2017

-According to one Marine in the upper echelons of the military branch, the “Marines United” Facebook scandal of naked photos was just the tip of the spear when it comes to naked photos and videos, CBS Miami stated.
+According to one Marine in the upper echelons of the military branch, the “Marines United” Facebook scandal of naked photos was just the tip of the spear when it comes to naked photos and videos, reports CBS Miami.
 Now more focus is being placed on Anon-IB, a website that gained fame when “The Fappening” happened, with naked photos of stars like Jennifer Lawrence appearing thereon.

-While word buzzes on social media about PornHub, DropBox and Anon-IB being websites that have become a hub for some of the “Marines United 2.0” naked photos and videos, Marine spokesperson Capt.
-Ryan E. Alvis, issued a statement that could not confirm Marines using Anon-IB to spread naked photos of female Marines, according to ABC News.
-Business Insider reported that a link to a DropBox folder called “Girls of MU” (Marines United) was being passed around.
+While buzz buzzes on social media about PornHub, DropBox and Anon-IB being websites that have become a hub for some of the “Marines United 2.0” naked photos and videos, Marine spokesperson Capt.
+Ryan E. Alvis, issued a statement that could not confirm Marines using Anon-IB to spread naked photos of female Marines, reports ABC News.
+Business Insider reports that a link to a DropBox folder called “Girls of MU” (Marines United) was being passed around.

 “We are not able to confirm that Marines are participating in the site AnonIB.”